Actively Recruiting

 You will not qualify if you...

-• Currently taking medications that may affect diet response, including amphetamines, antidepressants, anti-diabetic drugs, laxatives, antibiotics, statins, or diuretics
+• Current use of medications that could affect response to diet, including amphetamines, antidepressants, anti-diabetic drugs, laxatives, antibiotics, statins, or diuretics

 • Known allergy or intolerance to beef

-• Current use of nicotine products, including vaping
+• Current use of nicotine products like cigarettes or vaping

 AI-Screening